GeorgyMakarov/neuralnet_test/readme.md

 - sparsely represented factor categories turn into zero-variance predictors;
 - tuning the length of the model may end up in sub-optimal parameters;

+### Conclusions

+Training a neural network in R using `neuralnet` package algorithm:

+1. neural network accepts *numeric* inputs only;
+2. scale numeric variables;
+3. convert factor variables to dummy variables;
+4. convert response to numeric;
+5. split data to training and testing;
+6. resample the training data for class imbalances;
+7. split training set to training and validation;
+7. train neural net using a number of parameters:
+        - `algorithm`
+        - `learning rate limit`
+        - `learning rate factor`
+        - `threshold`
+        - `stepmax`
+        - `startweights`
+8. use grid search to find best set of parameters.

 <br />